zer0int/CLIP-text-to-image/README.md

 ![4image_260](https://github.com/zer0int/CLIP-text-to-image/assets/132047210/fc01888f-ace1-4563-bfcd-20194a7ac9c3) ![2image_160](https://github.com/zer0int/CLIP-text-to-image/assets/132047210/bc7eac36-dd08-4896-9e6b-987c54a8ca4b) ![6image_510](https://github.com/zer0int/CLIP-text-to-image/assets/132047210/4f3101c9-57b3-4d2a-abba-fb019eac510c) ![9image_980](https://github.com/zer0int/CLIP-text-to-image/assets/132047210/3ac6cdc4-a6f5-4040-9d24-122519b5db5d)

 ## Acknowledgements
 A significant portion of the coding for this project was performed by GPT-4 from OpenAI.
-Their collaboration made this exploration into the capabilities of CLIP possible.
+The AI made this exploration into the capabilities of the CLIP AI possible.

 Also, GPT-4 wrote all of the above except the paragraph starting with "By default [...]" and this one.
 Thanks, AI. <3